-A robust partner scoring method helps you understand partner strengths and weaknesses and increase return on each one.
-Partner scoring helps you:
+A robust scoring method helps you understand partner strengths and weaknesses and increase the return on each one.
+It helps you:

 - Manage your portfolio of partners

 - Choose where to scale

 - Identify the highest-impact tactics

 The revenue game has changed in the tech industry.
 For many years, it was all about product innovation.
 Look at the old guard of tech leaders — Cisco, Microsoft, Oracle — their product innovation gave them years of market dominance.
 Innovation is still a critical factor in market leadership, but the pace of innovation required to maintain that leadership has increased exponentially.

 Companies now realize that a go-to-market strategy is a new path to sustained industry leadership.
 A superior go-to-market engine works across products, making it more difficult for competitors to deliver the same value.

 Partners are a huge part of many companies’ go-to-market efforts.
 Used effectively, they are a force multiplier.
 But maintaining a healthy partnership is hard work.
 Partners can consume resources, impact customers differently, or be unpredictable.